dnv-opensource/dictIO/docs/source/fileFormat.cppDict.md

 ## #include Directive(s)

-One of the most powerful features of OpenFOAM dictionaries is their ability to be cascaded through the use of #include directives.
+One of the most powerful features of C++ dicts is their ability to be cascaded through the use of #include directives.
 An #include directive declares a (child) dict file to be merged into the (parent) dict when reading.

-This allows to separate i.e. a core configuration file and its case specific parameterization:
+This allows to separate i.e. a case agnostic configuration file from its case specific parameterization:
-While a core configuration dict is kept unchanged, case specific parameterization can be 'injected' by varying only the parameter dict.
+While the core configuration dict is kept unchanged, case specific parameterization is accomplished by varying only the parameter dict.

 An #include directive consists of the #include statement followed by the path to the dict to be included:
 ~~~